GT5670/RHTAP-new-gitops/docs/pipelines.md

 |===
 |Component or Technology |Description

-| {RHDHLongName} ({RHDHShortName}) | A self-service portal that streamlines development and integrates security best practices from the start.
+| {RHDHLongName} ({RHDHShortName}) | A self-service portal that streamlines development and integrates security best practices from the get-go.

 | {RHTASLongName} ({RHTASShortName}) | Enhances software integrity through signature and attestation, ensuring all artifacts are secure and authentic.